-There will be a collaborative decision made between all stakeholders about how a young person should transition into the school which will include a pre admission visit, home visit by two of our members of staff and then a planned transition into the school day.
+There will be a collaborative decision made between all stakeholders about how a young person should transition into the school which will include a pre-admission visit and home visit by a member of our senior team and then a planned transition into the school.
 This is all in a personalised way that is based in our best interest approach, in line with the expectations of the code of practice.
 There will be an initial assessment period followed by a Post Admission Review Meeting after 12 weeks of a placement commencing.